matjaz99/alertmonitor/README.md

 Alertmonitor will search environment variables for suitable substitution and if it finds one, it will produce label:
 `url: http://my.grafana.domain/dashboard`.

-You can use environment variable substitution on the following labels:
+Environment variable substitution works on the following labels:
 - `nodename`
 - `info`
 - `tags`